okitouni/simple-grokking/README.md

 Minimal setup to observe the grokking phenomenon on an algorithmic task.
 ## Description
 This is a minimal setup to observe the grokking phenomenon on an algorithmic task.
 The task is modular addition.
-The model is a simple 2-layer MLP which takes in two learnable embeddings of dimension `hidden_dim=128` concatenated together.
-Eeach embedding representes an integer and the target is their sum modulo 53.
+The model is a simple 2-layer MLP that takes in two learnable embeddings of dimension `hidden_dim=128` concatenated together.
+Each embedding representes an integer and the target is their sum modulo 53.

 ## Run
 Run `python train.py --grok` to see these training curves: